joris-gallot/zorm/README.md

 ## Features
 - ✅ Type-safe schema definition and validation powered by Zod
 - 🔍 Fully typed query builder with:
-  - Type-safe field names and operators in where clauses
   - Autocomplete for relation names in eager loading
   - Inferred return types including nested relations
 - 🤝 Support for one-to-one and one-to-many relationships